as-ideas/recruitment-tests-public/backend-non-reactive/TASKS.md

 * as an author I want to reference an added image to an existing article in order to make articles more interesting.
 * as an author I want to use the same image on different articles in order to save costs.

-#### 6. Add Validation: disallow adding same Image (based on image name) to an Article twice
+#### 6. Add Business Rule: disallow adding same Image (based on image name) to an Article twice

 Showing the same image on an article twice is not desired.
-Add validation logic to prohibit this.
+Add logic to prohibit this.
 It is expected that the API will return a reasonable response (StatusCode, ErrorDetails).

 ## Bonus: Introduce new domain "Accounting"